cloudflare/cloudflare-docs-engine/src/content/docs-engine/docs-flavored-markdown.md

 </Aside>

-You can display a page listing of any depth by simplying including the `<DirectoryListing/>` component.
+You can display a page listing of any depth by simply including the `<DirectoryListing/>` component.

 For example, here’s a directory listing for the docs engine part of the site.